 A bit of a scandal followed, with my friend threatening to call the police or jumping out of the car.
 Eventually, they settled for 20 Euros.

 But if you were to go through this, you might have not gotten away with 20 Euros and paid the huge sum instead.
-Because taxi drivers can be very intimidating here, they can get loud and curse a lot and, to say it honest: scare you.
-But you have to keep your cool and make them understand that you’re not their next victim.
+Because taxi drivers can be very intimidating here, they can get loud and curse a lot and, to put it bluntly: scare you and bully you into paying what they want.
+But you have to keep your cool and make them understand that you’re not their next victim!

 Most of the taxi drivers won’t drive you around for tens of minutes just to increase their pay.
 But there are some that do this and since it’s better to be prepared than sorry, here is how to make sure you won’t get scammed by a taxi driver in Romania: